-41. (1) A subscriber shall permit authorised employees of a Utility to have access at all reasonable times to any land or building in the possession or control of the subscriber for the purpose of inspecting, installing, maintaining, recovering or altering any telecommunications apparatus or equipment provided by that Utility and situated in, on, over or under any such land or building.
+41. (1) A subscriber must permit authorised employees of a Utility to have access at all reasonable times to any land or building in the possession or control of the subscriber for the purpose of inspecting, installing, maintaining, recovering or altering any telecommunications apparatus or equipment provided by that Utility and situated in, on, over or under any such land or building.

-(2) A subscriber shall at the request of any employee of a Utility upon any land or building pursuant to subsection (1) inform that employee to the best of the knowledge and belief of the subscriber of the location of any hazard to that employee (or to any apparatus or equipment of the utility) caused or likely to be caused by any matter or thing upon such land or building.
+(2) A subscriber must, at the request of any employee of a Utility who is upon any land or building pursuant to subsection (1), inform that employee to the best of the knowledge and belief of the subscriber of the location of any hazard to the employee (or to any apparatus or equipment of the utility) caused or likely to be caused by any matter or thing upon the land or building.

-(3) A person who contravenes subsection (1) or (2) is guilty of an offence and liable on conviction to a fine not exceeding $\pounds 200$.
+(3) A person who contravenes subsection (1) or (2) commits an offence.
+Penalty: A fine of $\pounds 200$ .